-If you got an “immigrant visa” to come to the U.S. as a permanent resident, U.S. Citizenship and Immigration Services (USCIS) will most likely make you pay an “immigrant fee” in order to get your permanent resident card (“green card”).
-There’s only one way to pay this fee: online through USCIS’s Electronic Immigration System (ELIS).
+If you got an "immigrant visa" to come to the U.S. as a permanent resident, U.S. Citizenship and Immigration Services (USCIS) will most likely make you pay an "immigrant fee" in order to get your permanent resident card ("green card").
+It's also sometimes called the "green card production fee," because that's literally what it pays for.

 You can pay the immigrant fee yourself, or anyone can pay your fee for you.
 So, if you don't have easy access to a computer, or you don't have a credit card or U.S. bank account, you can arrange for a family member, friend, lawyer, or employer to pay on your behalf.

 Only a few categories of immigrants are exempt from paying the USCIS

 Immigrant Fee, including:

 If you don't see yourself on this list, expect to pay the fee.
 (The consulate will tell you for sure, in any case.)

 USCIS must receive the immigrant fee from you before it will produce and send you your green card.
 To avoid any delay in receiving your green card, it's best to pay the fee as soon as you get your immigrant visa packet from the consulate or embassy, before you leave for the United States.

 If you wait to pay the fee until you arrive in the U.S., USCIS will send you a notice and request for payment.
 You won't get your green card until you pay.